google/osv.dev/gcp/appengine/blog/content/posts/2023-in-review/index.md

 Behind the scenes, we've optimized OSV.dev's API for performance and reliability, to ensure we maintain our [recently defined](https://osv.dev/blog/posts/announcing-osv-service-level-objectives/) [Service Level Objectives](https://google.github.io/osv.dev/faq/#what-are-osvs-service-level-objectives-slos).

+We've also made changes to make our API easier to use, such as returning the transitive closure of [`aliases`](https://ossf.github.io/osv-schema/#aliases-field) to make it easier for users to deduplicate OSV entries across different databases.

 We saw peaks in API usage of over 300 QPS in November.

 ![Image shows the GitHub star history for all OSV-related GitHub repositories taken at November 17, 2023. osv-schema has approximately 150 stars, osv.dev has approximately 1,300 stars, and osv-scanner has approximately 5,400 stars.](star-history-20231117.png "GitHub star history for all OSV repos, as of 2023/11/17")